Bases-loaded walk in 10th gives Cubs 6-5 victory over Reds

+CHICAGO — In registering a string of comeback wins, the Cubs have come through with big hit after big hit late in games.

+On Sunday, they produced a rally without the benefit of a hit.

-CHICAGO — David Bote drove in the game-winning run with a bases-loaded walk in the 10th inning, lifting the Chicago Cubs to a 6-5 victory over the Cincinnati Reds on Sunday.
+David Bote drove in the game-winning run with a bases-loaded walk in the 10th inning, lifting Chicago to a 6-5 victory over the Cincinnati Reds.

-Javier Baez had two hits and two RBIs for Chicago, which has won its last nine games in comeback fashion.
+Javier Baez had two hits and two RBIs for the Cubs, who have won their last nine games in comeback fashion.
 Albert Almora Jr. and Ian Happ also had two hits apiece, and Addison Russell drove in three runs.

 The Cubs trailed 4-3 in the seventh.
 They scored four times in the eighth inning on Saturday for an 8-7 win.